opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 Using the Autopaint for Lines Option
 ''''''''''''''''''''''''''''''''''''
-Toonz raster levels may include colored lines coming from a color cleanup session, or from some applied match line levels (see  :ref:`Processing Colored Lineart Drawings <processing_colored_lineart_drawings>`  and  :ref:`Using Match Lines <using_match_lines>`  for details).
+Toonz Raster levels may include colored lines coming from a color cleanup session, or from some applied match line levels (see  :ref:`Processing Colored Lineart Drawings <processing_colored_lineart_drawings>`  and  :ref:`Using Match Lines <using_match_lines>`  for details).

-In most of the cases these colored lines are meant to set the outline of the body shadow, or of the body highlight, and for this reason usually they have to be painted the same color of the shadow or highlight areas they define.
+In most of the cases these colored lines are meant to set the outline of the body shadow, or body highlight, and for this reason usually they have to be painted with the same color of the shadow or highlight areas they help define.

 This task can be performed automatically by setting a special property for the color, so that when you paint an area defined totally or partially by a line whose color has this property, the line is automatically painted with the same color you use for the area.